49 terms starting with C.

 A cargo vessel designed to carry ISO standard intermodal containers stacked in cells below deck and in tiers on deck.

-- Controllable Pitch Propeller
+- Controllable Pitch Propeller (CPP)

 A propeller whose blade pitch can be varied in service, allowing speed and thrust control without changing engine rotation direction.